ballerkobe808/invest/README - 8 CONCEPTS-STRATEGIES.md

 ## 1.4.
 Important Concepts, Terms, and Strategies

+Use your heloc to make the money in your property accessible

 ### 1.4.1.
 DTI (Debt to Income)

 This is the first and biggest metric a lender looks at when deciding to lend you money.
 Its basically how much money you spend a month to cover your debts over how much you bring in.